Zavadka, Stryi Raion, Lviv Oblast: History and attractions

-The village was founded in 1538 and was known as Ilnychok.
+The village was founded in 1538 and was originally known as Ilnychok.

 Until 18 July 2020, Zavadka belonged to Skole Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Skole Raion was merged into Stryi Raion.

-The village has an architectural monument of local importance of Stryi Raion – the Cathedral Church of the Blessed Virgin Mary 1887 (wooden) – 2914-M.
+The village has an architectural monument of local importance in Stryi Raion; the wooden Cathedral Church of the Blessed Virgin Mary, built in 1887 (2914-M).